|JD Edwards EnterpriseOne Applications Upgrade Guide

-To check out objects, see JD Edwards EnterpriseOne Tools Object Management Workbench Guide.
+To check out objects, see JD Edwards EnterpriseOne Tools Object Management Workbench for the Web Guide.

 Use the ER Compare utility to compare the upgraded version of the object on the client machine to a version of the object as it was before the upgrade.

 This tool enables the direct copy of event rules from the original specifications to the upgraded specifications.
-See JD Edwards EnterpriseOne Tools Software Updates Guide for more information about this procedure.
+See the section of the JD Edwards EnterpriseOne Tools Software Updates Guide entitled: JD Edwards EnterpriseOne ER Compare for more information about this procedure.

 Use the other design tools described in the JD Edwards EnterpriseOne Development Tools Guides to retrofit other modified components of objects.